List of Equipment You Need to Make Soap at Home

 Below, I’ve assembled a list of must-have tools for soapmaking, followed by a couple of extras that are also useful to have on hand.

 Note: If you want to print this article out, scroll down and look for the green “Print Friendly” button.
 Some links on this site are affiliate links.
-These help offset the costs of running a website and lets me keep doing what I do.
-Thank you! :)
+I only recommend products I personally use and like.

 This doesn’t have to be super expensive.
 Check the kitchen supplies section of local stores.
 THIS is the kind I use and the one shown in the photo above.